What Does CBD Feel Like?

 Additionally, CBD has neuroprotective properties – protects the brain cells from oxidative damage.
 Depressive symptoms and mood disorders like schizophrenia and bipolar disorder are caused by oxidative stress – an imbalance between cellular production of free radicals and the counteracting antioxidant mechanisms.
 CBD’s anti-oxidative and neuroprotective properties can help hinder the production of free radicals and protect the brain against oxidative damage.

 CBD has been shown to improve sleep quality.
 It also has the ability to impact sleep-wake cycles and increase sleep amount.
 CBD may also help reduce REM sleep behaviour disorder in people with Parkinson’s disease and post-traumatic stress disorder (PTSD).

 When used in small doses, CBD stimulates alertness and reduces daytime sleepiness.
 It also provides a sense of clarity that allows you to stay focused while performing your daily tasks.

 CBD is a safer alternative to regular marijuana which is packed with THC.
 It’s also a great all-natural treatment for a variety of conditions including anxiety, depression, sleep disorders, and pain.
-It important to mention that everyone experiences the effects of CBD a little differently.
+It is important to mention that everyone experiences the effects of CBD a little differently.
 Consider experimenting with different forms of CBD and dosage.
 Be sure to start with a small amount and gradually increase it until you find a dose that works for you.